bitdisaster/Squirrel.Msi/README.md

 |:---|

-# MSQ: Short for MSI Squirrel is a special version of Squirrel.Windows to work with MSI
+# MSQ: Short for MSI Squirrel, is a special version of Squirrel.Windows to work with electron-wix-msi

 ![](docs/artwork/Squirrel-Logo.png)